swiftwasm/carton/README.md

 ## Watcher, bundler, and test runner for your [SwiftWasm](https://swiftwasm.org/) apps

 The main goal of `carton` is to provide a smooth zero-config experience when developing for WebAssembly.
-It is still in development, but it aims to support these features:
+It is still in development, but it aims to support these features (🐥 means "ready to use"):

 - 🥚 Creating basic package boilerplate for apps built with SwiftWasm with `carton init`.
 - 🐥 Watching the app for source code changes and reloading it in your browser with `carton dev`.
 - 🐣 Running your XCTest suite in the full JavaScript/DOM environment with `carton test`.
 - 🥚 Optimizing and packaging the app for distribution with `carton bundle`.

-When using `carton` you don't have to install Node.js or to write your own webpack configs. `carton` itself uses webpack as a dev dependency to precompile and minify the required WASI polyfill and the reload-on-rebuild code, but you won't need webpack or Node.js when using carton as an end user.
+When using `carton` you don't have to install Node.js or write your own webpack configs. `carton` itself uses webpack as a dev dependency to precompile and minify the required WASI polyfill and the reload-on-rebuild code, but you won't need webpack or Node.js when using carton as an end user.
 The polyfill is distributed to you precompiled.